Yeaseen/leb-LinuxEchoBeach/leb.md

 #just print all user names as well system or service users
 cat /etc/passwd | cut -d ":" -f 1

+#print the second column of a csv file
+cut -d',' -f2 <file_name>.csv

 #to get the user names only as oftentimes, they will be under home directory
 cat /etc/passwd | grep home | cut -d ":" -f 1